Ashwain1502/Parallex-Practice/README.md

 # Parallex-Practice

-An HTML and CSS-based parallex animation is done by following a YouTube tutorial.
+An HTML and CSS-based parallax animation is done by following a YouTube tutorial.

+## Functions
+Showing a 3D effect when the user scrolls down from the home screen.